quicwg/base-drafts/draft-ietf-quic-transport.md

 On receipt of a RESET_STREAM frame, an endpoint will tear down state for the matching stream and ignore further data arriving on that stream.
-Without the offset included in RESET_STREAM, the two endpoints could disagree on the number of bytes that count towards connection flow control if
+Without the offset included in RESET_STREAM, the two endpoints could disagree on the number of bytes that count towards connection flow control.

 To remedy this issue, a RESET_STREAM frame ({{frame-reset-stream}}) includes the final size of data sent on the stream.
 On receiving a RESET_STREAM frame, a